leandro-santi/microservices-java-example/README.md

 ![title](flow.png)

-* An client sends a POST to register a new user
+* A client sends a POST to register a new user
   * User microservice will do it.
 * User microservice (Producer) saves the new user in a database.
 * User microservice publish the message in a broker (RabbitMQ - CloudAMQP).